 Commercial Feeder Calf Marketing

 Reputation feeder cattle are no accident.
-Adding information adds value.
+Information adds value.
 Today, buyers have access to more Angus cattle and generic “black” calves than any other type.
 Amid the marketing claims and hype, buyers are most likely to focus on cattle that add value to the best known Angus genetics.

 Ownership transfers vary from traditional auction markets to direct sales to cattle feeders or feedlots.
 With several outlets for marketing your calf crop, documentation of the value you’ve added is key.
 Regardless of how and when you intend to sell, tools and strategies for capturing a higher price are available below.